MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-telemetry.md

 Telemetry logging was added to version 4.2 of the Bot Framework SDK.
 This enables bot applications to send event data to telemetry services such as [Application Insights](https://aka.ms/appinsights-overview).
 Telemetry offers insights into your bot by showing which features are used the most, detects unwanted behavior and offers visibility into availability, performance, and usage.

+***Note: In version 4.6, the standard method for implementing telemetry into a bot has been updated in order to ensure telemetry is logged correctly when using a custom adapter.
+This article has been updated to show the updated method.
+The changes are backwards compatible and bots using the previous method will continue to log telemetry correctly.***

 In this article you will learn how to implement telemetry into your bot using Application Insights: